Richard Epstein

 Richard Allen Epstein (born April 17, 1943) is an American legal scholar known for his writings on torts, contracts, property rights, law and economics, classical liberalism, and libertarianism.
-He is the Laurence A. Tisch Professor of Law at New York University and the director of the university's Classical Liberal Institute.
-He also serves as the Peter and Kirsten Bedford Senior Fellow at the Hoover Institution and the James Parker Hall Distinguished Service Professor of Law emeritus and a senior lecturer at the University of Chicago.
+He is the Laurence A. Tisch Professor of Law at New York University and the director of the Classical Liberal Institute.
+He also serves as a Senior Research Fellow at the Civitas Institute, as the Peter and Kirsten Bedford Senior Fellow at the Hoover Institution, and as a senior lecturer and the James Parker Hall Distinguished Service Professor of Law Emeritus at the University of Chicago.

 According to James W. Ely Jr., Epstein's writings have had a "pervasive influence on American legal thought."
 In 2000, a study published in The Journal of Legal Studies identified Epstein as the 12th-most cited legal scholar of the 20th century; in 2008, he was chosen in a poll by Legal Affairs as one of the most influential modern legal thinkers.
-A study of legal publications between 2009 and 2013 found Epstein to be the third-most frequently cited American legal scholar during that period, behind only Cass Sunstein and Erwin Chemerinsky; in a 2021 examination by Fred R. Shapiro, Epstein was the fifth most-cited legal scholar of all time.
+A study of legal publications between 2009 and 2013 found Epstein to be the third-most frequently cited American legal scholar during that period, behind only Cass Sunstein and Erwin Chemerinsky.
+In a 2021 examination by Fred R. Shapiro, Epstein was the fifth most-cited legal scholar of all time.

 Early life and education

 Epstein was born on April 17, 1943, in Brooklyn, New York.
 His grandparents were Ashkenazi Jews who immigrated to the United States from Russia and Austria in the early 20th century.
 Epstein's father, Bernard Epstein (1908–1978), was a radiologist, and his mother, Catherine Epstein (née Reiser; 1908–2004), managed his father's medical office.
 He has two sisters.
 He attended elementary school at P.S.
 161, a school that is now one of the Success Academy Charter Schools.
 Epstein and his family lived in Brooklyn until 1954, when his father began working at the Long Island Jewish Medical Center and their family moved to Great Neck, Long Island.

 Epstein attended Columbia University as an undergraduate in the early 1960s.
 He had wide-ranging academic interests and did not wish to select a single major, obtaining special permission from the university to pursue a self-selected program of study across sociology, philosophy, and mathematics.
 He graduated with a B.A., summa cum laude, in 1964.

-Epstein's undergraduate performance earned him a Kellett Fellowship, an award at Columbia that pays for two of each year's top graduates to spend two years in England studying at either Cambridge University or Oxford University; Epstein chose Oxford, where he studied jurisprudence at Oriel College.
-He received a B.A. with first-class honours in 1966.
-He then returned to the United States to attend Yale Law School; because he had an English law degree, Epstein entered Yale as a transfer student with second-year standing.
-He graduated in 1968 with an LL.B., cum laude.
+Epstein earned a Kellett Fellowship at Columbia which allowed him to spend two years in England studying jurisprudence at Oriel College.
+He received a B.A. with first-class honours in 1966, and then returned to the United States to attend Yale Law School.
+He graduated in 1968 with a LL.B., cum laude.